globemallow-mw/ossuaries-of-the-ghostfence/Docs/Ossuaries of the Ghostfence.md

 - Pherim, tronvillain, nONatee, for the [Bleeding Skull](https://www.nexusmods.com/morrowind/mods/46012)
 - Melchior Dahrk, for the [skeleton golem](https://www.nexusmods.com/morrowind/mods/22189)
 - N'Wahs and Mushrooms Team (Koxae, zaebok_kun, Axemagister), who made the green flame from [Concept Art Palace](https://www.nexusmods.com/morrowind/mods/48136) used at the ossuary of Vehk

+# Walkthrougg/Spoiler!

+SPOILER ALERT!
+SPOILER ALERT!
+SPOILER ALERT!

+## Dwemer Ruins Puzzle

+Oops, you got trapped by cave-in, what now?
+You see that big machine in the main room?
+There's a level on the floor next to it.
+But if you pull it now, nothing will happen.
+There are three other these machines in the three rooms ahead and there is a crank on each of them.
+Activate them all and then pull the level.
+BOMB!
+It seemed there is a way out.
+If you are in the lava room right now, the exit door is right in front of you.
+Nothing happens when you activate the door?
+But do you see the Dwemer Junction Box on the door?
+The powered coherer to open the door is hidden in a minecart off to the side.
+Congratulation, you have successfully beaten this level. <3